okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/angular/reqauthspecific.md

-The `OktaAuthGuard` can protect a route to a single component as well.
+The `OktaAuthGuard` can protect a route to a single component as well with `canActivate` property.

 1. Import the `ProfileComponent` component into `app-routing.module.ts`: